notum-cz/strapi-plugin-record-locking/README.md

 Plugin version 2.x is aimed at Strapi V5.
 If you need support for Strapi V4, please follow the 1.x releases.
 What's new:

-- TypeScript rewrite
+- TypeScript rewrite.
-- Overall code refactor to make it safer & more understandable
+- Overall code refactor to make it safer & more readable.
-- Strapi V5 support
+- Strapi V5 support.
   - Records are now matched based on `document_id` attribute.

 ### Migration from 1.x to 2.x
-We're not providing migration scripts at the moment, thefore you'll have to migrate manually:
+Since the plugin does not retain any data, we're not providing migration scripts for the database.
+Strapi should update the columns automatically, however if this does not happen, you can update the columns manually when migrating to Strapi V5:

 - column `entityType` has been renamed to `entityId`
 - column `entityIdentifier` has been renamed to `entityDocumentId`